um-grex/grex-docs/content/docs/grex/connecting/ssh/_index.md

 {{< hint info >}}
 * access to Internet that lets SSH ports open
-* a user account on Grex (presently, it is a Westgrid Account!)
+* a user account on Grex (presently, it is an Alliance (formerly known as Compute Canada) Account!)
 * and an SSH client for your operating system
 {{< /hint >}}

-If you are not sure what your account on Grex is, check [Getting Access](https://www.computecanada.ca/research-portal/account-management/apply-for-an-account/).
-You will also need the DNS name of Grex Which is **grex.westgrid.ca**.
+If you are not sure what your account on Grex is, check [Getting Access](https://alliancecan.ca/en/services/advanced-research-computing/account-management/apply-account).
+You will also need the DNS name of Grex Which is **grex.hpc.umanitoba.ca**.

 ## SSH clients